-Technology has emerged as a key factor shaping the future of public practice, with new technology and digital disruption among the top business opportunities and challenges practices will face.
+Technology has emerged as a key factor shaping the future of public practice.

+More than 45 per cent of respondents nominated new technology and digital disruption among their top three business challenges, just ahead of regulatory change.

-Many SMPs recognise the importance of technology.
-In fact, for some SMPs, it will be a critical factor of their practice's success.
+More than 58 per cent recognise the importance of technology and a further 37 per cent regard it as a critical factor of their practice's success.

-Furthermore, as client expectations continue to evolve, there is a growing demand for technology, such as access to real-time data.
-This demand is expected to grow over the next five years.
+Furthermore, almost 70 per cent of respondents say their clients are expressing increasing demand for technology, such as access to real time data, and more than 83 per cent expect this demand to grow over the next five years.